aaron-G18/TriviaGame/README.md

 ---

-In this project I used HTML, CSS, JavaScript, and JQuery.
+In this project I used:
+- HTML
+- CSS
+- JavaScript
+- JQuery.